JohannesAutenrieb/CBF_ACC/README.md

 ### Pointwise  CLF-CBF-QP Controller

-By using a QP-based approach it is possible to unify both, aCLF-based "performance objectives" and aCBF-based "safety considerations".Using a RCBF-methodology, a combined controller could have the following form:
+By using a QP-based approach, it is possible to unify both CLF-based "performance objectives" and CBF-based "safety considerations".
+Using a quadratic programming formulation, the min-norm solution for $u$ can be found by solving:

 \begin{argmini*}
 {u \in \mathbb{R}^m}{ \frac{1}{2} u^T H u + F u}